-There is no phaseout of the \$25,000 special allowance for low-income housing credits or for the commercial revitalization deduction.
+There is no phaseout of the \$25,000 special allowance for low-income housing credits or for the CRD.

 Ordering rules.
 If you have more than one of the exceptions to the phaseout rules in the same tax year, you must apply the \$25,000 phaseout against your passive activity losses and credits in the following order.